Bazzu85/Handbrake-Batcher-and-Merger/README.md

 ### handbrakeOptions

+handbrakePresetLocation: the location of preset json

+handbrakePresetList: the preset name list to work on

+handbrakePresetToUse: the numeric preset to use from the handbrakePresetList.
+Starts with zero

-handbrakeCommand: command to launch for executing handbrakeCLI conversions.
+handbrakeCommand: command to launch for execute handbrakeCLI conversion.

 #### Wildcards: